kaapana/kaapana/docs/source/development_guide.rst

 Step 1: Create and run our Flask app locally
 --------------------------------------------
-As a starting point, we first develop a Flask application and run in locally.
+As a starting point, we first develop a Flask application and run it locally.
 The source code of the Hello-World Flask application can be found in the ``templates_and_examples/examples/services/hello-world``!
 In case you have never worked with Flask `this  <https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world>`_ tutorial will get you started!

 First of all install the requirements.